The Diamond Circle: Iceland Travel Guide

 Ásbyrgi

 Inside the canyon, there are many hikes to explore.
 In the southern part of the canyon is a small pond called Botnstjörn.
-There is a flock of green-winged Teals that settled there.
-You may also encounter Ptarmigan, Gyrfalcons and Arctic Fox inside Ásbyrgi.
+There is a flock of green-winged teals that settled there.
+You may also encounter ptarmigan, gyrfalcons and Arctic fox inside Ásbyrgi.

 Tjörnes peninsula

-The area from Hringsbjarg, around Tjörnes to the west side is almost uninhabited and only offers you spectacular views over Öxarfjörður and the northeast corner of Iceland, weather permitting of course.
+The area from Hringsbjarg, around Tjörnes to the west side is almost uninhabited and offers you spectacular views over Öxarfjörður and the northeast corner of Iceland, weather permitting of course.

 There are roads here and there taking you closer to the ocean but we don’t know the conditions of them so if you want to explore, drive with care and enjoy the stunning views.